USA

 All told sixty-nine new One-Elevens were sold in the USA comprising thirty-seven Series 200s and thirty-two of the higher operating weight Series 400s.
 Other used aircraft were later added to the American fleets while many airline One-Elevens were later converted into executive configuration for corporate use.

 Series 500 One-Elevens were never certificated in the United States.
-Listed below are all known airline operators or proposed operators in alphabetical order together with listings of corporate aircraft:-
+Listed below are all known airline operators or proposed operators in alphabetical order together with listings of operators of corporate aircraft that were delivered from new.
+The list also includes the National Aircraft Leasing fleet as this company supplied so many of the corporate aircraft used by US companies

 This company leased a Series 401AK from National Aircraft Leasing Inc for a programme of charter flights out of Berlin-Tegel from May to October 1976.